DFE-Digital/sts-plan-technology-for-your-school/contentful/export-processor/README.md

 14. The contact page is accessibile from the footer link
 14. The cookies page is accessibile from the footer link
 14. The privacy policy page is accessibile from the footer link
+15. the 404 page is rendered when a user navigates to an invalid URL

 ### User Journey Paths